 About Marie Mack

 Marie is a work-at-home mother of two.
-She co- blogs at Montessori on a Budget with Kimberly Huff and Lisa Nolan.
-She is also a contributor to Confessions of a Montessori Mom blog.
 After much self-study and with a background in education, she chose to follow her own children in their education and created the blog Child Led Life.
-She would love to hear from you on Facebook, Pinterest, and G+.
+She would love to hear from you on Facebook and Pinterest.

 Where to Find Supplies